Aker Stadion: History

-Molde later entered the UEFA Cup four times (renamed to Europa League in 2010), in 2000–01, 2003–04 and 2006–07, 2010–11, playing a total of eight home games, before they in 2012 again played qualification for the Champions League and Ventspils and Basel visited Aker Stadion.
-Molde were eliminated by Basel, but managed to qualify for the Europa League group stage and played against Heerenveen, Stuttgart, Steaua Bucuresti and Copenhagen at Aker Stadion.
-In 2015–16, Ajax, Fenerbahçe and Celtic visited Molde during the Europa League group stage, after they've beaten Standard Liège in the Play-off and before Sevilla came to Aker Stadion in the Round of 32 in February 2016.
-On 19 November 2013, Aker Stadion hosted its second international match, a friendly Norway were defeated 1–0 by Scotland.
+Molde later entered the UEFA Cup four times (renamed to Europa League in 2010): in 2000–01, 2003–04, 2006–07, and 2010–11, playing a total of eight home games before they, in 2012, again played qualification for the Champions League and Ventspils and Basel visited the Aker Stadion.
+Molde was eliminated by Basel but managed to qualify for the Europa League group stage and played against Heerenveen, Stuttgart, Steaua Bucuresti, and Copenhagen at the Aker Stadion.
+In the 2015–16 season, Ajax, Fenerbahçe, and Celtic visited Molde during the Europa League group stage after they had beaten Standard Liège in the play-off and before Sevilla came to the Aker Stadion in the Round of 32 in February 2016.
+On 19 November 2013, the Aker Stadion hosted its second international match, a friendly.
+Norway was defeated 1–0 by Scotland.

-Aker Stadion has been proposed used during the annual Moldejazz, Norway's largest jazz festival, but this has been rejected several times by the festival management.
+The Aker Stadion has been proposed for use during the annual Moldejazz, Norway's largest jazz festival, but this has been rejected several times by the festival management.
 The issue was intensified in 2004, when a much smaller arena was used for a quickly sold-out Stevie Wonder concert.
-On 6 October 2007, StatoilHydro arranged a free concert at the stadium with Ane Brun and Röyksopp to celebrate the completion of their near-by processing plant for the gas field Ormen Lange.
-In a 2012 survey carried out by the Norwegian Players' Association among away-team captains, Aker Stadion was found to be the league's fourth-best stadium, with a score of 4.27 on a scale from one to five.
+On 6 October 2007, StatoilHydro arranged a free concert at the stadium with Ane Brun and Röyksopp to celebrate the completion of their near-by processing plant for the gas field.
+Ormen Lange.
+In a 2012 survey carried out by the Norwegian Players' Association among away-team captains, the Aker Stadion was found to be the league's fourth-best stadium, with a score of 4.27 on a scale from one to five.

 The club decided on 4 October 2013 to lay artificial turf on the field, which it hoped would be in place ahead of the 2014 season.
-The club was especially concerned with the poor surface during March, April, October and November.
-It also cited the possibility of hosting all trainings at the stadium and that the field could be used 2,000 instead of 130 hours per year.
-The stadium hosted its second international match on 19 November 2013, when Norway was defeated 0–1 Scotland in a friendly match watched by 9,750 spectators.
-It was the first time since 2002 that a home Norway game was not played at the national stadium, Ullevaal Stadion.
+The club was especially concerned with the poor surface during March, April, October, and November.
+It also cited the possibility of hosting all trainings at the stadium and that the field could be used for 2,000 instead of 130 hours per year.
+The stadium hosted its second international match on 19 November 2013, when Norway was defeated 0–1 by Scotland in a friendly match watched by 9,750 spectators.
+It was the first time since 2002 that a home Norway game was not played at the national stadium, the Ullevaal Stadion.
 In October 2017, the artificial turf was changed to a newer generation.